FeatureCloud/app-template/engine/README.md

 ### Defining states and running applications

 FeatureCloud provide an advantageous platform to develop Federated applications.
-FeatureCloud includes different components to develop applications in a privacy preserving fashion and present them to researchers and practitioners.
-FeatureCloud AI store includes different exciting applications developed by FeatureCloud community, a testbed to facilitate app development for developers, and project front-end for FeatureCloud end-users to run desired workflows that can contain multiple applications.
+FeatureCloud includes different components to develop applications in a privacy-preserving fashion and present them to researchers and practitioners.
+FeatureCloud AI store includes different exciting applications developed by FeatureCloud community, a testbed to facilitate app development for developers, and project front-end for FeatureCloud end-users to run desired workflows containing multiple applications.
 For registering and testing your apps or using other apps, please visit [FeatureCloud.ai](https://featurecloud.ai/).
 And for more information about FeatureCloud architecture, please refer to our paper:
 [The FeatureCloud AI Store for Federated Learning in Biomedicine and Beyond](https://arxiv.org/abs/2105.05734) [[1]](#1).

-FeatureCloud library provides app developers with  `AppState` and`App` classes to define states and execute the app instance, respectively.
+FeatureCloud library provides app developers with  `AppState` and `App` classes that are responsible for defining states and executing the app instance, respectively.
-Meanwhile, it includes `ConfigState` which is an optional abstract class that supports reading and interpreting the config file.
+Meanwhile, it includes `ConfigState`, an optional abstract class that supports reading and interpreting the config file.
-Each app, in FeatureCloud platform, includes multiple states, and possible transitions between the defined states.
-All apps will begin their workflow from `initial` state and end it at `terminal` state.
-Accordingly, `App` class will manage registering user defined states in the app workflow and also, registering transitions.
+Each app, in the FeatureCloud platform includes multiple states and possible transitions between the defined states.
+All apps will begin their workflow from the `initial` state and end it at the `terminal` state.
+Accordingly, `App` class will manage stets and transitions registeration.
 FeatureCloud `App` supports exactly two roles, coordinator and participant, for clients who are going to participate in Federated execution of apps.
-FeatureCloud app-developers are obliged to explicitly define their logic for the app by stipulating which roles are allowed to enter a specific state and take a particular transition.
+FeatureCloud app developers are obliged to explicitly define their logic for the app by stipulating which roles are allowed to enter a specific state and take a particular transition.

 ## Roles
-In FeatureCloud platform, clients can have two roles: coordinator and participant.These roles are not mutually-exclusive.
+In the FeatureCloud platform, clients can have two roles: coordinator and participant.
+These roles are not mutually exclusive.
-Meanwhile, FeatureCloud library, comes with three important constant tuples to describe eligibility of clients in terms of their role, to enter and execute specific states.
+Meanwhile, the FeatureCloud library comes with three constant tuples to describe the eligibility of clients in terms of their role to enter and execute specific states.
 Accordingly, to make it clear, we defined three role tuples, with `bool` values, for participant and coordinator roles, as follows:

-* `COORDINATOR`: indicates that only coordinator role is `True`
+* `COORDINATOR`: indicates that only coordinator role is `True`.
-* `PARTICIPANT`: indicates that only participant role is `True`
+* `PARTICIPANT`: indicates that only participant role is `True`.
-* `BOTH`: indicates that both roles are `True`
+* `BOTH`: indicates that both roles are `True`.

-To avoid Confusion, FeatureCloud app-developers can use these constants for defining roles for states and transitions .
+FeatureCloud app developers can use these constants for defining roles for states and transitions.

 ##  Operational States
 Once states are executing, any exceptions or errors can happen that can be handled automatically by the app.
-For reporting the situation for front-end app, so end-users be aware of it, currently, there are three key values that can be communicated to the controller:
+For reporting the situation for the front-end app, so end-users be aware of it, currently, three key values can be communicated to the controller:

 Operational states | 'running' | 'error' | 'action_required'
 --- | --- | --- | --- |
 Constants | RUNNING | ERROR | ACTION |

-FeatureCloud app-developers can use this pre-defined values for updating the front-end for end-users.
+FeatureCloud app developers can use these pre-defined values for updating the front-end for end-users.
-To avoid typos, developers can use the constants.

 ## Log levels
-For proper logging and observing them in the front-end, there is a constant `LogLevel` enumerator that includes following levels:
+For proper logging and observing them in the front-end, there is a constant `LogLevel` enumerator that includes the following levels:
-- `DEBUG`: should be used once developers want to show some debug related logs.
+- `DEBUG`: should be used once developers want to show some debug-related logs.
-- `ERROR`: Once the app catches some errors, this log-level helps to properly message th error in the front-end while app execution will be terminated by raising `ValueError`.
+- `ERROR`: Once the app catches some errors, this log-level helps to properly message the error in the front-end while app execution will be terminated by raising `ValueError`.
-- `FATAL`: similar to `ERROR`, it can be used to logs fatal events that app may encounter during the execution.
+`FATAL`: Like `ERROR`, it can be used to log fatal events that the app may encounter during the execution.

 ## Secure Multi-Party Computation (SMPC)
-Despite privacy-awareness in Federated Learning, not sending around raw data, still there are a couple of steps to strengthen privacy issues.
-In that regard, FeatureCloud provides Secure Multi-Party Computation (SMPC) module for aggregating clients data.
-In SMPC component, you can include all or at least two of clients as Computational Parties (CP).
-Those parties will receive exclusively either of noisy data or noises from clients.
-No CP will recive both noise and noisy data part from same client.
-The amount of noise that should be used to make data noisy is can be tricky.
+Despite privacy-awareness in Federated Learning, not sending around raw data, there are a couple of steps to strengthen privacy issues.
+In that regard, FeatureCloud provides Secure Multi-Party Computation (SMPC) module for aggregating clients' data.
+In the SMPC component, you can include all or at least two of clients as Computational Parties (CP).
+Those parties will receive exclusively either noisy data or noises from clients.
+No CP will receive both noise and noisy data parts from the same client.
+The amount of noise that should be used to make data noisy can be tricky.
-In one side, excessive noise can damage the results, and on the other hand, slight noises can compromise the privacy.
+On one side, excessive noise can damage the results, and on the other hand, slight noises can compromise privacy.
-After getting noisy data and/or noises, each CP sums up the data and move the results to the coordinator.
+After getting noisy data and/or noises, each CP sums up the data and moves the results to the coordinator.
 Finally, the coordinator will conclude the aggregation phase.
 SMPC component is part of FeatureCloud Controller, and we encourage developers to have a basic understanding of its application to provide the controller with proper SMPC configuration.
 For more information about the SMPc module, please visit [FeatureCloud.ai](https://featurecloud.ai/) or refer to our [paper](https://arxiv.org/abs/2105.05734) [[1]](#1).

 ```angular2html
 class SMPCType(TypedDict):
     operation: Literal['add', 'multiply']